-In 2005 most documentation specialists earned between \$70,000 and \$90,000 (see Figure 1 below).
-Our preliminary analysis indicates that-in comparison to other documentation specialists-those earning incomes above this level have a combination of longer industry experience, higher qualifications and niche skills that are in demand.
+In 2006 most documentation specialists are earning the equivalent of between \$70,000 and \$90,000 (see Figure 1 below).
+Our preliminary analysis indicates that - in comparison to other documentation specialists - those earning incomes above this level have a combination of longer industry experience, higher qualifications and niche skills that are in demand.

-When each attribute is viewed in isolation, there remains no clear correlation between educational background and salary; or years of documentation experience and salary.
+When each attribute is viewed in isolation, there remains no clear correlation between educational background and salary, or years of experience and salary.
 However, there seems to be a relationship between the combination of educational background and years of experience that generally impacts rates.

-In comparison to 2004, we have seen an increase in the number of candidates earning between \$70,000 and \$90,000.
-Over 68% fell in this band in comparison with only 50% in 2004.
-There also appears to have been a concentration of rates around the \$70,000 to \$90,000 range with fewer earning less or more than this amount.
+Since 2004, we have seen a steady increase in the number of candidates earning between \$70,000 and \$90,000.
+This year over 68% fell in this band in comparison with only 50% in 2004.
+There appears to have been a concentration of rates around the \$70,000 to \$90,000 range with fewer earning less or more than this amount.